 DomainIQ – It gives hosting information about any site.

 You can use TinEye to do an image search.

 Remove bg – It helps in removing undesired effects from an image.
-This can lead to better results when doing an image search in attempts to identify a person or an object.
+This can lead to better results when doing an image search to identify a person or an object.

 It’s one of the most sophisticated algorithms on the planet.
-And there are many google search tricks that will help you collect more information about the target.
+And many Google search tricks will help you collect more information about the target.

 Here’s a list with google operators:

 Site: Locates files from a particular site.

 inurl: This operator restricts the search results to pages that contain a specific word in the link.